Arthur-Couto/Arthur-Couto/README.md

 | --- | --- |

-- 👨‍🎓 Studying Software Engineering at UNESA and ALURA
 <!-- - 📚 About my reads **link to a blog repository** -->
 - ⚡ Fun facts: I'm interested in tennis, I like to hit the gym, to play boardgames and go to theaters